So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 Admittedly, Playa Los Muertos is the only beach on this list that’s in the main tourist area of Puerto Vallarta (Zona Romántica, to be exact).

-However, there are a lot more beaches than those on this list, including ones in the tourist center.
+However, there are a lot more beaches than what I’ve listed here, including beaches in Puerto Vallarta’s tourist center.

 In contrast, Sayulita has one main beach, aptly named Playa Sayulita, which they framed the touristy part of town around.
 You can also visit the smaller but almost equally crowded Playa De Los Muertos.

 Should you be up for a hike, I recommend crossing to Playa Carricitos on the opposite side of the peninsula.
-Here, you’ll have a pristine beach almost entirely to yourself.
+There, you’ll have a pristine beach almost entirely to yourself.

 These three beaches are about as many beach choices as you’ll have in Sayulita, though.